A pose of a rigid object has six degrees of freedom and its full knowledge is required in many robotic and augmented reality applications.

 The difficulty of the "multiple instances, find one that you pick" is close to "find the instance in most favorable pose" (least occlusion, unambiguous view).
 Most methods are expected, but not required, to report the most favorable pose, treating the rest as clutter.

-The datasets selected for the challenge were converted to a standard format.
-All contain 3D object models and training and test RGB-D images.
+All datasets selected for the challenge contain 3D object models and training and test RGB-D images.
 The training images show individual objects from different viewpoints and were either captured by a Kinect-like sensor or obtained by rendering of the 3D object models.
-The test images were captured in scenes with varying complexity, often with clutter and occlusion, and are fully annotated (the ground truth is provided for each instance of the modeled objects).
+The test images were captured in scenes with varying complexity, often with clutter and occlusion.

 For training, you can use the provided object models and training images (both real and rendered).
 You can also render extra training images using the object models.